Thames Television: Industrial relations in the Thatcher era

-On Monday 27 August, ATTC technicians walked out again over the new shift patterns; the strike ended on 3 September 1984, at 1p.m. after the union agreed to rostering according to need, while the management dropped plans for ending six-day working fortnights.
+On Monday 27 August, ACTT technicians walked out again over the new shift patterns; the strike ended on 3 September 1984, at 1p.m. after the union agreed to rostering according to need, while the management dropped plans for ending six-day working fortnights.
 Bryan Cowgill said: "The need for sensible change in the way we conduct our operations has been at the heart of this dispute.
 The outcome of a damaging and costly dispute has resulted in substantial progress towards a more realistic and effective way of working".

 Over the following four weeks, further discussions took place about implementing the plans while introducing new technologies.
 On Wednesday 17 October, another strike was instigated, as talks failed to reach agreement.
 The union warned against a management-run service, as it would be a recipe for total network disturbance and a massive loss of programmes, but Thames claimed that it would be justified due to the strike being unofficial.
 On Monday 22 October, a management-run service started operating; the company claimed the revised schedule was popular with the viewers.

 During the period of the management operated emergency schedule, viewers in the Thames Television region would see the ITV breakfast service TV-am from 6.25am until 9.25am.
 Once TV-am concluded, when the rest of the UK received schools programmes, Thames viewers were left with a blue screen showing their upcoming emergency schedule which would normally start at around 1.30pm and conclude around midnight.
 With no access to ITN News, viewers in the Thames region had to make do with short Thames News bulletins.
 Weekend ITV schedules for the London region were not affected by the strike, with London Weekend Television coming on air on Fridays at 5.15pm as usual.